SUPER DTP students are encouraged to undertake an internship during the course of their studies to support their personal and career development.

 People’s Trust for Endangered Species Student Internship

-The United Nations (UN) Internship Programme
+The United Nations Internship Programme

 Successful interns will provide support to OECD Policy Analysts in one of many areas, including climate, energy, and science and technology.
 Typical tasks include: